 - You were suffering from a medical condition or taking a medication that caused inaccurate FST-, blood- or breath-test results.

-- You had rising blood alcohol, meaning that your blood alcohol content (BAC) was legal while you were driving but rose to illegal levels after you stopped driving.
+- You had rising blood alcohol, meaning your blood alcohol content (BAC) was below 0.08% while you were driving but rose to unlawful levels later on while you were being tested.

-If your attorney convinces prosecutors to agree to a reckless driving plea bargain, you will initially plead guilty (or no contest) to DUI.
+If we convince prosecutors to agree to a reckless driving plea bargain, you will initially plead guilty (or no contest) to DUI.
 Assuming the judge accepts the plea, the judge will impose sentencing terms to be completed within several months.
 Then once you complete the sentence, the court will adjudicate you guilty of reckless driving instead of DUI.1

 It may be possible to get Nevada DUI charges reduced to reckless driving.